Did you ever read a piece of content and felt like the brand made a connection with you?

 So, start building customer loyalty with your content’s tone.
 This is because loyal customers always recommend reliable businesses to others.

-Even experts agree that conversational content
+Even experts agree that conversational content matters…. a lot

 Ernest Packaging is a company that makes cardboard boxes.
 On paper, it might look to be one of those ‘dull’ businesses with nothing attention-grabbing to offer in terms of engaging content.
 Such companies can easily bore people, right?